cmgriffing/neovim-docs-web/apps/docs/src/pages/en/vim/print.md

 'printmbfont' 'pmbfn'	string (default "")
 			global
-This is a comma-separated list of fields for font names to be used when generating CJK output from [:hardcopy](#:hardcopy).
+This is a comma-separated list of fields for font names to be used when generating CJK output from |:hardcopy|.
 Each font name has to be preceded with a letter indicating the style the font is to be used for as follows:

   r:{font-name}		font to use for normal characters